 All HARID students are housed on campus in a modern 18,000 square-foot residence.
 The Carol M. Russo Residence Hall contains thirty rooms and accommodates five resident supervisors and as many as sixty-five students.
 Separate living areas are provided for male and female students.
 Each room is designed for double or triple occupancy, has a full bathroom, and is furnished with beds, dressers, mirrors, wardrobes, and chairs.
 The rooms also accommodate small refrigerators (not provided).

-High-speed Internet service (with parental controls) is provided in each room so students may log on and work on their virtual academic courses at any convenient time.
+High-speed Internet service (with parental controls) is provided via WiFi throughout Russo Hall.
+Students may log on and work on their virtual academic courses at any convenient time.

 Russo Hall also contains a dining hall, student leisure rooms, Pilates equipment centers, laundry facilities, and outdoor courtyards.
 An administrative office is located next to the reception area.
 Internal and external alarm systems and video-surveillance equipment help ensure the students’ safety and security.